 Romantic Seaview picnic

-High above Port de Sóller, as you head toward El Faro restaurant, park your car and walk about 300 meters into the wooded terrain until you find a large rock to spread your picnic blanket.
+High above Port de Sóller, park your car and walk about 300 meters into the wooded terrain until you find a large rock to spread your picnic blanket.
 Relax and take in the magnificent sea views from this privileged position.
 The breathtaking sunsets can be enjoyed while munching on some local gourmet treats as you sip a glass of bubbly.
 An truly unforgettable experience!

 Recommendation by Bernat París, Account Manager